neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q: Given your preferences, would a sweet food be a strong or weak stimulus for eating?***

-***Q: If you are really really really hungry, would you be more or less likely to eat in response to a weak food stimulus compared to when you are full?***
+***Q: If you are really really really hungry (increased internal drive to eat), would you be more or less likely to eat in response to a weak food stimulus compared to when you are full?***

 ***Q: Think (and refer) back to the experiment on stickleback fish aggression that you analyzed.
 Which stimulus was the strongest for aggression?
 Which stimulus was the weakest?
 What evidence do you have to support your answers?***